 This paper provides the first causal evidence that gender affects the information an individual receives about careers.
 We conduct a large-scale field experiment in which real college students seek career information from 10,000 working professionals.
 We randomize whether a professional receives a message from a male or a female student.
-When students ask broadly for information about a career, female students receive substantially more information on work/life balance relative to male students.
-This gender difference persists even when students specifically state an interest in learning about work/life balance.
-We develop a new methodology to combine our experimental estimates with student preferences for professionals.
-Allowing students to choose which professionals they interact with does not reduce gender disparities in access to information, nor does it align the information students receive with the information they demand.
-The conversations students have with professionals matter: information on work/life balance deters students from their preferred career path.
+When students ask broadly for information about a career, female students receive substantially more information on work/life balance than male students.
+This gender difference persists when students specifically ask about work/life balance.
+A survey of professionals suggests non-altruistic motives for discussing work/life balance with women.
+Combining findings from the field experiment and results from an information intervention, we conclude that gender gaps in information received about work/life balance are consequential for gender gaps in career choice.

 Using Danish matched employer-employee data, I compare the relative pay of men and women to their relative productivity as measured by production function estimation.
 I find that the gender "productivity gap" is 8 percent, implying that almost two thirds of the residual gender wage gap is due to productivity differences between men and women.
 Motherhood plays an important role, yet it also reveals a puzzle: the pay gap for mothers is entirely explained by productivity, whereas the gap for non-mothers is not.
 In addition, the decoupling of pay and productivity for women without children happens during their prime-child bearing years.
 These estimates are robust to a variety of specifications for the impact of observables on productivity, and robust to accounting for endogenous sorting of women into less productive firms using a control-function approach.
 This paper also provides estimates of the productivity gap across industries and occupations, finding the same general patterns for mothers compared to women without children within these subgroups.